dujar/storage_image_service/README.md

 ### features to improve

-- cors
-- add more conversions.
 - have only one file type such as webp stored.
-- file name ids saved to be same length
 - authentication with bearer if service needs to be private